ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 The policy receives the selected response paths, runtime type conditions, and conjunctive directive requirements.
 This fail-closed rule prevents publishing security metadata without enforcing it.

 An `OperationResolver` can replace an operation identifier with canonical GraphQL text before parsing.
-An `OperationPolicy` runs after validation and variable coercion; use a stable discriminator only when its result is stable for the corresponding cache identity. `Reject()` uses a generic public message, while `Reject(reason)` returns the explicit reason to the client.
+Use `OperationResolver.uncached` when resolution must bypass the operation cache.
+An `OperationPolicy` runs after validation and variable coercion. `Reject()` uses a generic public message, while `Reject(reason)` returns the explicit reason to the client.

 ```scala
 trait OperationRegistry {